cpldcpu/llmfingerprint/README.md

 The experiment involves asking various LLMs the question, "What animal do you identify with?".
 The responses are visualized in the heatmaps below for two settings: a temperature setting of zero and the default temperature setting from [openrouter.ai](http://openrouter.ai) (usually ~1.0).

 Surprisingly, none of the LLMs identify as a Llama.
 Instead, the Llama family identifies as an Octopus.
 Many other LLMs identify as Dolphins.
-Owls (WizardLM), Dogs (Qwen), Wolves (gpt-4o-mini), and Cats (Gemini) are also popular choices.
+Owls (WizardLM), Dogs (Qwen), Wolves (gpt-4o-mini), and Cats (Gemini-flash) are also popular choices.

 These preferences seem to be influenced by the different datasets used for pretraining and instruction fine-tuning.
 A more comprehensive suite of questions would likely allow for a detailed fingerprint that helps identify specific LLMs.